 "Bulletproof" La Roux

-A young adult epic fantasy written in my junior year of high school, the entire musical connection revolves around the Disney Tarzan soundtrack.
-If you judge me on this, I will come kill you.
-Seriously, I'd just gotten into this soundtrack when I was writing the book, and emotionally it connected for me.
+The playlist for this classical hero's journey YA epic fantasy, written in my junior year of high school, revolves around the Tarzan soundtrack.
+DON'T JUDGE ME.
+I'd just gotten into this soundtrack when I was writing the book, and emotionally, it connected!
+These songs made me cry, okay?

-The musical connections for this novel, a young adult medical spy-fi from my senior year, are slightly different.
-The main character has musical talents that are shown throughout the novel in the form of the music she listens to and in original song text included in the novel.
+In this YA medical spy-fi from twelfth grade, which is all about fibromyalgia, the main character has musical talents that are shown throughout the novel in the form of the music she listens to and in original song lyrics.
 Though no specific tracks are mentioned, the main character's musical groups of choice are Evanescence, Linkin Park, 3 Doors Down, Orianthi, and My Chemical Romance.
 She also indulges in Adele at one point.
-Otherwise, the music of this novel is all self-written as a part of the story and will eventually be accessible on this site, should the novel become published.
+These are her original songs:

-This centuries-later young adult fantasy romance sequel to THE PSYCHIC STORY I originally began in ninth grade, but didn't complete until close to the end of my senior year of high school.
-The musical connection for this novel has not been fully perused, but beyond what is shown below, it would most likely involve many love songs in the vein of those mentioned above.
+This dystopian tale is the distant YA fantasy romance sequel to #PsychicStory.
+I originally began writing it in ninth grade, but didn't complete it until close to the end of my twelfth grade.
+The musical connection for this novel has not been fully perused yet, but it will most likely involve many love songs.
+These tracks are also relevant:

 "Cursum Perficio" Enya